crystal-ball/prettier-base/README.md

 ---

 This package manages the Prettier dependency versioning and configuration.
-The package is batteries included for installing `prettier` as a dependency.
+The package is batteries included for using Prettier for formatting.

 ## ⚙️ Setup